secondl1ght-projects/random-reddit/README.md

 - Fonts by Google Fonts
 - Icons by (<https://www.fontawesome.com>)
 - Coded using Atom text editor
-- Special thanks to https://github.com/alejandro for reviewing my code and helping me refactor parts of it
+- Special thanks to https://github.com/alejandro for reviewing my code and helping me refactor parts of it, also helping with debugging and overall being awesome!

 ## Contact
 If you would like to contact me please send me a message on Discord @secondl1ght#9164 or by e-mail at secondl1ght@protonmail.com, I would love to hear from you!